 Lebanon is a very small town located in the state of Virginia.
-With a population of 3,342 people and two constituent neighborhoods, Lebanon is the 165th largest community in Virginia.
+With a population of 3,122 people and three constituent neighborhoods, Lebanon is the 174th largest community in Virginia.

 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.

-Lebanon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lebanon doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Lebanon who are college-educated is close to the national average for all communities of 21.84%: 20.21% of the adults in Lebanon have a bachelor's degree or advanced degree.
+The percentage of people in Lebanon with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.26% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Lebanon in 2010 was $23,372, which is middle income relative to Virginia and the nation.
-This equates to an annual income of $93,488 for a family of four.
+The per capita income in Lebanon in 2018 was $26,051, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $104,204 for a family of four.
 However, Lebanon contains both very wealthy and poor people as well.

 The people who call Lebanon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lebanon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lebanon include German, Irish, Scots-Irish, and Greek.
+Important ancestries of people in Lebanon include English, German, Irish, Welsh, and Scots-Irish.

 The most common language spoken in Lebanon is English.
-Other important languages spoken here include Slavic languages and Urdu.
+Other important languages spoken here include Portuguese and French.